Picnic Food Ideas for Hot Weather

 According to the CDC, there are four main steps to take when preparing food that you’ll have out on a summer picnic.
 They are:

-Picnic food ideas.
 Summertime picnics are known for their casual vibe.
 Sometimes there’s a grill involved, and other times food is carried in coolers and beach bags.
 The key is to keep the food easy and to follow the food prep rules to cut the chances of harmful bacteria growth and the resulting foodborne illness.
-So grab your cooler, a bag of ice and let’s get packing with these favorites:
+Grab your cooler, a bag of ice and let’s get packing with these favorites:

-Fresh fruits: You can serve these on their own – think big bowls of fresh strawberries, raspberries and blueberries – or tumble them together for a fresh fruit medley.
-Want to get creative?
+You can serve these on their own – think big bowls of fresh strawberries, raspberries and blueberries – or tumble them together for a fresh fruit medley.
+Do you want to get creative?
 Pull out some single-serve yogurts from the cooler and let people layer their own fruit parfait.

-Make-your-own trail mix: Nuts, seeds, dried fruits, sesame sticks and little garlic crisps all pair well for a make-your-own trail mix that can be grabbed by the handful.
+Nuts, seeds, dried fruits, sesame sticks and little garlic crisps pair well for a make-your-own trail mix that can be grabbed by the handful.
 Separate containers of almonds or cashews also round out a picnic and provide some great protein and healthy fats.

 Related: